 In this page I want to explain what is meant by the terms "Morton's neuroma" and discuss which treatments are best and why.
 I have been a Podiatric Surgeon for nearly twenty five years and in this time I have observed many different treatments come and go for many foot problems.
 What's important is providing the right treatment for patients and not being sucked in by the latest "fad".
 Patients deserve to be given evidenced based and tried & tested treatments.
-Before I get to the boring text why not have a look at the slideshow which hopefully explains a few things.

 WHAT IS A MORTON'S TYPE NEUROMA?